StephenNneji/SScanSS-2/docsrc/interface.rst

 The preferences dialog divides the setting into 3 sections: General, Graphics and Simulation.

 * The general section allows a custom path for extra instrument to be set.
-* The graphics section allows the colour and sizes of most rendered object can be changed, all the graphics settings are self-explanatory.
+* The graphics section allows the colour and sizes of most rendered object to be changed, all the graphics settings are self-explanatory.
 * The simulation section allows the changes to simulation accuracy, order etc. each setting is explained :ref:`here <advanced options>`.

 .. image:: images/preferences.png
    :scale: 80
-   :alt: Preference Dialog
+   :alt: Preference dialog
    :align: center

 Settings can be global or project specific.
 For the latter, clicking **Accept** will save the changes to the project